supertree-toolkit/stk/doc/obtaining.rst

 ------------

-This first chapter a brief guide to setting-up the STK on Linux, Windows and MacOS X. STK comes as either pre-compiled binaries for each platform or as a source package.
+This first chapter a brief guide to setting-up the STK on Linux, Windows and MacOS X. STK comes as either pre-compiled binaries for some platform or as a source package.
 Both downloading an archived source package or downloading via bzr are covered.
 We assume little knowledge of Linux or DOS commands, but some knowledge on how to install software.
 Contact your local sys admin if you need